Best CD rates for January 2022

 Are CD rates going up?

-It’s very likely that CD rates won’t be increasing in 2021, according to Bankrate’s CD forecast.
+CD rates are expected to increase in 2022, according to Bankrate’s CD forecast.

 Online banks with the top-yielding CDs saw decreases throughout 2020, with the declines starting around March or April of 2019.expected to remain relatively stable, with occasional decreases, and even occasional increases, on CD APYs.

-The Federal Reserve, which directly affects savings account rates and can also influence CD rates, isn’t planning on raising rates until 2023.
-In 2023, there could be two rate increases.
+The Federal Reserve, which directly affects savings account rates and can also influence CD rates, is planning to raise rates three times in 2022.

 What to consider when choosing a CD